fastify/fastify-autoload/README.md

   ## Autohooks:

-  The autohooks functionality provides several options for automatically embedding hooks, decorators, etc... to your routes.
+  The autohooks functionality provides several options for automatically embedding hooks, decorators, etc. to your routes.
 CJS and ESM `autohook` formats are supported.

   The default behaviour of `autoHooks: true` is to encapsulate the `autohooks.js` plugin with the contents of the folder containing the file.
 The `cascadeHooks: true` option encapsulates the hooks with the current folder contents and all subsequent children, with any additional `autohooks.js` files being applied cumulatively.
 The `overwriteHooks: true` option will re-start the cascade any time an `autohooks.js` file is encountered.